 What It's All About

 Our Indigenous artists, performers, and storytellers are a foundational thread in the fabric of the Canadian narrative, continuing to grow stronger as key voices within our country’s multidimensional creative landscape.
 At VFS, we’re proud of the many Indigenous graduates from our creative arts programs working across the spectrum of media industries, finding audiences for their work at home and internationally.
 Grace Dove is the latest such success story, and as a graduate of our Acting for Film + Television program she is making magic on screens around the world.
-We’re honoured to have her support in launching the VFS Indigenous Ambassador Scholarship for Acting.
+We’re honoured to have her support in launching the VFS Indigenous Ambassador Scholarship.

 - 2 awards of fully paid tuition towards Acting for Film + Television 1-year diploma program, awarded to 1 male and 1 female recipient